Meshugah/FullStack-Roadmap/README.md

 Aws in plain english:

 ### Todo
-Need to get a diagram of AWS.
+Need to get a diagram of AWS with internet gateway and see how that works.
-Watch a video on vpc

 ### Things to do
 #### Internet <- you are here